 - include your company or website name;

-- use the underscore (_) or the hypen (-) instead of the space, as words separator: surprisingly Baidu reads and understands the underscore as words separator.
+- use the underscore (_) or the hyphen (-) instead of the space, as words separator: surprisingly Baidu reads and understands the underscore as words separator.

 As mentioned above, one of the on-site optimization best practices for Baidu is to always include your website name in the title tag of each page.
-Ideally, in should be inserted in the beginning of the title tag of your home page and at the end of the title tag of all other pages, for example:
+Ideally, it should be inserted at the beginning of the title tag of your home page and at the end of the title tag of all other pages, for example: